 About the OPPORTUNITY

-Individual Artist Awards provide competitive funding to practicing, working professional artists across all disciplines.
-Up to 20 Central Florida Artists will receive a $5,000 grant to advance their creative practice, with up to $100,000 in direct funding distributed throughout our community (Lake, Orange, Osceola, and Seminole counties).
-These awards are competitive.
-Depending on the number of requests received, not all may be funded.
-Only one application per artist will be considered.
+Individual Artist Awards provide competitive funding to practicing, professional artists, historians, scientists, etc. across all disciplines.
+Up to 20 Central Florida artists will receive a $5,000 award to advance their creative practice, with up to $100,000 in direct funding distributed throughout our community (Lake, Orange, Osceola, and Seminole counties).

 Maximum Request Amount: $5,000